 The chance to gamble in any capacity is based around the odds provided on each betting market and every outcome that you might be placing money on.
 It even helps when choosing the right bookmaker out of the many options, as most punters are likely to go with the one who offered the biggest price on the bets that they were originally looking to make.

 Fluctuations in the market lead the daily odds for sports to changing drastically in either direction, so it can be hard to know whether you’re betting on something which became more or less likely to happen than when the bookie first priced it up.
-This is where websites like Oddschanger specialise, with an emphasis on how the odds have changed on all available betting markets and how it affects your chances.
+This is where websites like Oddschanger specialise, with an emphasis on how the odds have changed on all available australian sports betting markets and how it affects your chances.
 Through keeping tabs on the changing odds, you’ll boost your hopes of taking big odds for potential winners, but there’s no way of working out what will happen for definite, or everyone would do it.